 For the above priorities, the active involvement of end-users in the proposal conception and implementation is recommended.
 End-users may be DRM authorities at various levels, civil society organisations, private companies, and other stakeholders in the eligible countries.

 Expected impact

-For Priority 1: Risk assessments, anticipation, and risk management planning
+Priority 1.
+Improving risk assessment, anticipation, and disaster risk management planning

 Project activities and outputs should lead to the achievement of at least one of the following outcomes: